The End of Net Neutrality: A Case Study of Internet Regulations

 The debate over net neutrality dates back to the early 2000s when internet users and tech companies began to express concerns about ISPs potentially controlling internet access in ways that could stifle competition and innovation.
 In 2005, the Federal Communications Commission (FCC) first issued guidelines on net neutrality, affirming the principle that internet access should be open and non-discriminatory.

-In 2008, Comcast was found to be blocking peer-to-peer file-sharing applications like BitTorrent.
+In 2008, Comcast was found to be blocking peer-to-peer file-sharing applications, such as BitTorrent.
 This raised alarms about the potential for ISPs to restrict access to services they did not favor.
 In response, the FCC introduced rules in 2010 to preserve net neutrality by preventing ISPs from throttling or blocking internet traffic.
-However, these rules were challenged in court, and in 2014, a federal appeals court ruled that the FCC had no authority to enforce regulations on broadband providers.
+However, these rules were challenged in court, and 2014, a federal appeals court ruled that the FCC had no authority to enforce regulations on broadband providers.
 This ruling prompted the FCC to re-examine how it could enforce net neutrality principles.

 The Obama-era Regulations and the FCC’s Role